hzFishy/UnrealNotes/content/Unity/Visual Scripting/Found issues.md

+Here are *some* issues that I noted regarding Unity Visual Scripting solution.

+- ==No classes, complete graph abstraction=
+	- This means no...
+		- ...hierarchy possible
+		- ...interfaces
+		- ...virtual functions
+		- ...and so on

 - ==Variable & event names are identified by literal string== (for variables user needs to type it manually or sometimes the dropdown will work)